antaeusrises/Learning-Topics-Books/README.md

 - Bhagvad Gita
 - Meditations - Marcus Auerlius
 - Seneca and the Stoics
+- The Alchemist by Paulo Coelho
+- Sn Tzu - the art of war

 ## Worldly knowledge / People skills
 - Robert Greene books